Myanmar’s military built a new capital as a haven for power. Other countries have tried that, too.

 In 2019, President Joko Widodo announced a chosen successor: a still-to-be-built city in Kalimantan on the island of Borneo, more than 620 miles away.
 Under his plan, Jakarta would remain Indonesia’s financial and commercial hub.

-Construction on the $33 billion project was supposed to begin in 2021, but in August the government halted work, saying efforts had to instead focus on the pandemic.
+Construction on the $33 billion project was supposed to begin in 2021, but in August the government halted work, saying it had to focus efforts on the pandemic instead.
 Under the original timeline, bureaucrats were expected to start moving to the new capital around 2024.

 Nearby Malaysia similarly built itself a new administrative capital, Putrajaya.